PytholIsCool/WorldAPI-HEXED-Extended/README.md

 FOUR?!??!?!?!??
 - Fixed a really stupid mistake that I made.
 This api version is safe to download

+## Update 4.0.2
+five...
+- made the function toggle control ovverride the sprites instead of setting them

   ## Known Bug(s)
 - QMCSlider Reset Button Styling On Init Not Corrosponding With Slider Toggle and Slider Mute Button State Defaults
 - Applying a QMC-Type Control to a collapsible button group will put the control at the above all other controls by default